almereyda/awesome-starred/README.md

 - [radicle-dev/radicle-upstream](https://github.com/radicle-dev/radicle-upstream) - Desktop client for Radicle.
 - [WelcometoMyGarden/welcometomygarden](https://github.com/WelcometoMyGarden/welcometomygarden) - Web app of Welcome To My Garden, a not-for-profit network of citizens offering free camping spots in their gardens to slow travellers.
 - [maxlath/website-history-browser](https://github.com/maxlath/website-history-browser) - a WebExtension to browse your history per website
-- [primocms/primo-desktop](https://github.com/primocms/primo-desktop) - primo for desktop runs primo on your desktop
+- [primocms/primo](https://github.com/primocms/primo) - Primo is a visual CMS with a built-in code editor, Svelte blocks, and static site generator.
 - [staart/ui](https://github.com/staart/ui) - 🏁🌐 Frontend Svelte PWA starter for SaaS startups
 - [svelte-society/sveltesociety.dev-legacy](https://github.com/svelte-society/sveltesociety.dev-legacy) - Community website for Svelte Society.
 The site will contain a component library list, a cookbook, tutorials, event information, talks etc.
 - [catchspider2002/svelte-svg-patterns](https://github.com/catchspider2002/svelte-svg-patterns) - Create seamless patterns in SVG to use as website backgrounds, header images, stationery design and package design
 - [relm-us/svelt-yjs](https://github.com/relm-us/svelt-yjs) - A library for your Svelte app that lets you build Svelte stores from Yjs types.
 - [opendata-stuttgart/sensor.community](https://github.com/opendata-stuttgart/sensor.community) - :sparkles: new shiny website built with svelte :heart: for dust and noise measuring project :point_right:  https://sensor.community
 - [bestguy/sveltestrap](https://github.com/bestguy/sveltestrap) - Bootstrap 4 & 5 components for Svelte
-- [itswadesh/svelte-commerce](https://github.com/itswadesh/svelte-commerce) - The open-source frontend for any eCommerce.
+- [itswadesh/svelte-commerce](https://github.com/itswadesh/svelte-commerce) - The open-source storefront for any eCommerce.
 Built with a PWA and headless approach, using a modern JS stack.
-We have WIP for Litekart.
-Woocommerce, MedusaJS, Bigcommerce and Shopify.
-The API approach
+The API approach also allows you to merge Svelte Commerce with any third-party tool like
 - [sveltejs/svelte-scroller](https://github.com/sveltejs/svelte-scroller) - A &lt;Scroller&gt; component for Svelte apps
 - [SharifClick/svelte-swipe](https://github.com/SharifClick/svelte-swipe) - Svelte Swipe with zero dependencies :fire: :boom:
 - [erictherobot/svelteit](https://github.com/erictherobot/svelteit) - Svelteit is a minimalistic UI/UX component library for Svelte and Sapper projects